Retire Before Dad

 #5 Check Emotions at the Door

 Markets and equities fluctuate every day.
-The key is not to let the undulations of market activity to drive investment decisions.
+The key is to keep the undulations of market activity from driving investment decisions.
 Buy and sell decisions are made with careful consideration, without market influence.

 #6 Keep Score

-The Fool.com platform offers a Scorecard tool that allows you to measure your investment performance.
+The Fool.com platform offers a Scorecard tool to measure your investment performance.
 The tool is available to subscribers and free to any user who starts a watch list.
 Stock Advisor does this meticulously for each of their picks.
 Performance is fully transparent.

 #7 Be Foolish and Have Fun